jasonbconley/cplusplus-statistics/README.md

 # cplusplus-statistics
-A C++ library for implementing statistical calculations learned in School
+A C++ library for implementing statistical calculations